Today we celebrate the birthday of a Russian Count who funded an expedition that led to the discovery of the California poppy.

-During her time at the academy, in surprise development at the age of 40, Kate had “fallen insanely in love” with plantsman Townsend Brandegee.
+During her time at the academy, in surprise development at the age of 40, Kate had “fallen insanely in love” with plantsman Townshend Brandegee.
 Equally yoked, their honeymoon was a 500-mile nature walk - collecting plant specimens from San Diego to San Francisco.
 The couple moved to San Diego where they created a herbarium that was praised as a botanical paradise.
 The collecting trips - often taken together, but sometimes individually, would be their lifelong passion - and they traveled through much of California, Arizona, and Mexico at times using the free railroad passes afforded to botanists.
 Despite poor health, Kate loved these experiences.
-In 1908, at the age of 64, she wrote Townsend a letter,
+In 1908, at the age of 64, she wrote Townshend a letter,

 “I am going to walk from Placerville to Truckee (52 miles!)”

 In 1906, when the Berkeley herbarium was destroyed by an earthquake, the Brandegees single-handedly restored it by giving the school their entire botanical library (including many rare volumes) and their plant collection which numbered some 80,000 plants.
-Thanks to Townsend's inheritance, the couple was financially independent, but they were also exceptionally selfless.
-The Brandegee’s followed their plants and books to Berkley where Townsend and Kate worked the rest of their lives pro bono.
+Thanks to Townshend's inheritance, the couple was financially independent, but they were also exceptionally selfless.
+The Brandegee’s followed their plants and books to Berkley where Townshend and Kate worked the rest of their lives pro bono.
 Botanist Marcus Jones said of Kate,

 “She was the one botanist competent to publish a real [book about the native plants of California].”